phochste/RDF-LDF/README.md

     URL to retrieve RDF from.

-    Experimental: more than one URL can be provided separated by a space for federated searches
+    Experimental: more than one URL can be provided for federated search over many LDF endpoints.

 # METHODS